torakoya/fari/README.md

 * `install`: Install the builds

 The undone tasks are performed automatically in this order.

+There is, for the moment, only one utility task: `reg`.
+It registers the installed files.

 Those tasks are performed only once.
 If you want to perform a finished task again, add the prefix `re`: